PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setIncludeDefaultCustomVars().rst

 Notes
 -----

-* If setIncludeDefaultCustomVars(true) is set, indexes 1-3 are used to track the platform version, OS version and app version as custom variables.
+* If setIncludeDefaultCustomVars(true) is set, indexes 1-3 are used to track the platform, OS and app version as custom variables.

 Related methods
 ---------------